Native American Pueblos of New Mexico: A Visitor's Guide

 Picuris Pueblo, New Mexico

-The old Picuris Pueblo, located 55 mi northeast of Santa Fe, is also known as San Lorenzo Pueblo and was built in the 13th century.
-At one time this was the largest pueblo in New Mexico, but is now among the smallest with only 300 members.
-Most members of the pueblo work off the reservation, and yet life at the village maintains much of its traditional flavor including several dances in the summer.
+The old Picuris Pueblo, located 55 miles northeast of Santa Fe, is also known as San Lorenzo Pueblo and was built in the 13th century.
+At one time this was the largest pueblo in New Mexico, but is now among the smallest.
+Most members of the pueblo work off the reservation, and yet life at the village maintains much of its traditional flavor, including several dances in the summer.

-Picuris is known for its unusual pottery that stands out among all other Native American ceramic forms because it is made of micaceous clay mixed with mica.
+Picuris-translated as "those who paint"-is known for its unusual pottery that stands out among all other Native American ceramic forms because it is made of micaceous clay mixed with mica.
 The Picuris Pueblo Museum Center includes the historic pueblo ruins, mission church, scalp house, and several restored kivas.
-Displays include prehistoric artifacts, photographs and text of local historical interest, and the work of regional contemporary artists.
+Displays include prehistoric artifacts, photographs, and text of local historical interest, and the work of regional contemporary artists.
 The San Lorenzo de Picuris mission church is well worth the visit.

 San Felipe Pueblo, New Mexico

-The very picturesque San Juan Pueblo, located 30 mi northwest of Santa Fe, is noted for its skilled potters and woodcarvers.
-It is home to a famous art center and cooperative where tourists can view local artists and craftspeople working on jewelry and pottery.
-San Juan Pueblo has enjoyed an economic revival that has likewise allowed a revival of traditional cultural practices.
+The very picturesque Ohkay Owingeh Pueblo (formerly the San Juan Pueblo), located 30 miles northwest of Santa Fe, is noted for its skilled potters and woodcarvers.
+It is home to a famous art center and cooperative, where tourists can view local artists and craftspeople working on jewelry and pottery.
+Ohkay Owingeh Pueblo has enjoyed an economic revival that has likewise allowed a revival of traditional cultural practices.

 Zia Pueblo, New Mexico